When Heirs Want to Divide Things Differently

 The flexibility is not unlimited.
 Creditors and taxing authorities come first.
 No private agreement among heirs can reduce what creditors are owed or avoid estate taxes.
 The personal representative still has a duty to pay all debts, taxes, and administrative expenses before honoring the agreement.

 The agreement also cannot affect successors who are not parties to it.
-If a trust is created under the will, the trustee is treated as a successor for purposes of this statute, but the trustee still owes fiduciary duties to trust beneficiaries.
+If a trust is created under the will, the trustee is treated as a successor for purposes of this statute.
+However, the trustee still owes fiduciary duties to trust beneficiaries.
 A private agreement cannot override those duties.

-When family members are on good terms and willing to communicate openly, this statute provides a practical tool for avoiding the cost and delay of formal court proceedings.
-Partner attorneys can help draft these agreements to make sure they satisfy legal requirements and protect everyone involved.
+When family members are on good terms and willing to communicate openly, this statute provides a practical path.
+It avoids the cost and delay of formal court proceedings.
+Whether the goal is to correct unequal distributions, accommodate different preferences, or simply keep the probate process moving, a written agreement among all affected parties can solve the problem.